Easy Chipotle Bean Chili

 • TOTAL

-This vegetarian bean chili recipe is pretty flexible.
-You can use dried or canned beans — see our notes below for canned.
-When it comes to cooking, the timing above is for dried beans on the stovetop.
-A slow cooker will also work.
-I’ve shared notes below in the recipe for a guide.
-We use chipotle peppers in adobo sauce for this.
-You can find small inexpensive cans of them in the international aisle of the grocery store.
-Two peppers makes a mild to medium spiced chili.
-For a spicy version, add one or two more peppers (or add some of the adobo sauce from the can).
+This vegetarian bean chili is super flexible!
+You can use either dried or canned beans (see tips below for using canned beans).
+This recipe is written for cooking with dried beans on the stovetop, but you can easily make it in a slow cooker, too (see below for slow cooker instructions)!
+We use chipotle peppers in adobo sauce for a delicious smoky heat.
+You can find small cans of these in the international aisle of most grocery stores.
+Two peppers make a mild-to-medium chili.
+Add one or two more peppers for a spicier chili, or use some of the adobo sauce from the can.

 You Will Need